Sign up for our FREE 8-week course to get on the property ladder.

 - FHOG.
 If you’re saving for your first home, remember that states and territories around Australia offer a range of grants and concessions to first-time buyers.
 The First Home Owners Grant (FHOG) offers useful financial support to many first home buyers, so check to see if you’re eligible.

-The deposit amount you need to get a home loan is determined by each lender and its lending criteria.
-In the fine print explaining the features of mortgage products, you may have seen the words ‘maximum LVR’ followed by a percentage.
+In the fine print explaining the features of mortgage products, you may have seen the words "maximum LVR" followed by a percentage.
 LVR stands for loan-to-value ratio, which is a figure that expresses the amount of money you are allowed to borrow on the loan relative to the purchase price of the property.

 For more information about deposit size and what works for you, check out this page on deposit sizes.